jmussman/auth0-show-passkey-enrollment-option/README.md

 5. Add a secret *debug* with a value of true for console messages during testing, clear it for production.
 A re-deployment is neccessary after changing a secret.
 6. Save and deploy the action in the post-login flow.

+## Unit Tests

+Auth0 flow actions provide a rduimentary mechanism for testing.
+The custom database actions do not provide a testing feature.
+All actions can be monitored for console output using the *Realtime WebTask Logs Extension* in the Auth0 tenant.
+When launched by clicking the extension, consent must be provided for it to access the console.
+All messages written to console.log will be visible here; a strong recommendation is to only use this in the development sandbox or there will be too many messages to wade through.

+The flow actions testing mechanism allows a mock event to be edited and then the action tested.
+Unfortunately, the only way to managem multiple tests with any success is to manage different event configurations outside of the console, and then paste them in turn to perform tests.

+Any significant action must have all possible paths of execution checked, with both positive and negative configurations.
+There is no reason that the event and api objects cannot be mocked, and actions tested, outside of Auth0.
+As an example of how to do with for a action this project has a full suite of unit tests, written in *Vitest*, with a high percentage of code-coverage.
+Vitest performs much better than Jest at asynchromous testing, which is often the case with an action.

+At the command line in the project folder:

+* Execute *npm install* to add the Vitest packages.
+* Run *npm test* to run all the unit tests
+* Run *npm run test-coverage* to run the test suite with code-coverage (currently at 100%).

 ## License

 The code is licensed under the MIT license.
 You may use and modify all or part of it as you choose, as long as attribution to the source is provided per the license.
 See the details in the [license file](./LICENSE.md) or at the [Open Source Initiative](https://opensource.org/licenses/MIT).

 <hr>
 Copyright © 2024 Joel A Mussman.
 All rights reserved.